-Your dog’s naughty antics may make you laugh but some behaviors are unusual enough to be an area of concern.
+Your dog’s naughty antics may make you laugh, but some behaviors are unusual enough to be an area of concern.
 It’s usual for dogs to shred, tear and chew household objects left around the house, but if they end up eating the stuff, it’s dog pica!
 Unfortunately, Pica in dogs is a condition that is much more common than we might imagine.

 What is Pica in Dogs?

-Pica in dogs is a health disorder, it causes them to eat non-food items such as paper, rocks, plastic, wood, cloth, and items from the trash.
-Some vets have observed that dogs prefer eating objects that have their owner’s scent, like underwear, towels, and socks instead of other things.
+Pica in dogs is a health disorder.
+It causes them to eat non-food items such as paper, rocks, plastic, wood, cloth, and items from the trash.
+Some vets have observed that dogs prefer eating objects that have their owner’s scent, like underwear, towels, and socks, instead of other things.

-Dogs with pica can develop serious issues like a perforated digestive tract from swallowing sharp objects, they may also suffer from poisoning and choking.
+Dogs with pica can develop serious issues like a perforated digestive tract from swallowing sharp objects, and they may also suffer from poisoning and choking.

 Pica in dogs can either be a compulsive behavior or a result of an underlying medical condition.
 If your dog has been gnawing at non-food items lately, it’s time you learned a bit about the causes, symptoms, and treatment of pica in dogs.

 Finding out what causes pica in dogs can be a bit difficult and tricky.
 You’ll have to examine your dog’s lifestyle and environment.
 There are two types of reasons for pica in dogs: